Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Mark DupeMark Dupe – CEO, Baw Baw Shire Council

-Prior to Baw Baw Shire Council, he held positions of General Manager Corporate Services at the National Heart Foundation, Director Corporate Development at Knox City Council and Group Manager Corporate Services at Bayside City Council.
+Prior to Baw Baw Shire Council, he held the positions of General Manager of Corporate Services at the National Heart Foundation, Director of Corporate Development at Knox City Council, and Group Manager of Corporate Services at Bayside City Council.

 Mr Dupe is the Chair of Trade Training Alliance, Baw Baw.
 He holds a Bachelor of Economics, an MBA and postgraduate IT qualifications.
 He is a graduate of the Australian Institute of Company Directors and a CPA.